briancwise/arcade-game/README.md

 - Open Index.html in your browser
 - Use your arrow keys to move the player left, right, up and down.
-- Your goal is to move toward the water, evading the enemies who move on the paved block portion of the scene.
+- Your goal is to move toward the water, evading the enemies who move on the paved block portion of the screen.
 - If you collide with an enemy, the game is reset and you're moved back to the start square.
 - If you reach the water without colliding with a bug, you win!